ArduPilot/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 -----------------------------------------

 To gather identification data, separate sysid test flights were conducted for the pitch, roll and yaw axis.
 Default parameters were used for the angle and rate controller.
 To prevent the rate controllers from compensating too much of the frequency-sweep signal, the integrator gain of each axis was set to zero.
+Apart from that, the feedforward of the angle controller is disabled.
 The following table contains the settings of the system identification mode for each axis:

 +--------------------------------------+--------------------------------------------------------+
 | Parameter                            | Value                                                  |